ProjectDossier/CitationScreeningReplicability/README.md

 For Drug and SWIFT datasets, in order to download documents from Pubmed, you need to set `Entrez.email` variable to your email address.

+## Results

+Detailed results are stored in `reports/` directory

+- `results-document_features.csv` file contains detailed results of input document feature influence for all models and datasets.
+- `results-precision_at_95recall.csv` file contains detailed precision@95% recall results for all models and datasets.
+- `results-time.csv` file contains training time measurement results for all models and datasets.